Styling the application

 on the smaller screens.

-Add the following line of text just inside the <head>
+Add the following line of text just inside the <head> section of the page, in

 <meta name="viewport" content="width=device-width, initial-scale=1">

-tag can be found on the Mozilla
+Some background information on this meta tag can be found on the Mozilla

 Developer Network[8].